gjbex/Scientific-C-plus-plus/source-code/ParallelExecution/README.md

    specified.
 1. `main_par.cpp`: application that sorts a vector with a parallel policy specified.
+1. `data.h`: some functions to create data.
+1. `data.cpp`: implementation of functions to create data.
+1. `main_transform_seq.cpp`: application that transforms elements of a vector with a sequential policy.
+1. `main_transform_par.cpp`: application that transforms elements of a vector with a parallel policy.
+1. `main_transform_par_unseq.cpp`: application that transforms elements of a vector with a parallel unsequenced policy.
+1. `functions.h`: some functions to use to transform data elements.
+1. `functions.cpp`: implementation of functions to use to transform data elements.
 1. `CMakeLists.txt`: CMake file to build the applications